-As light wavelength increases from red to blue light, so does the ability of light to penetrate water.
+As light wavelength decreases from red to blue light, so does the ability of light to penetrate water.
 Blue light penetrates best, green light is second, yellow light is third, followed by orange light and red light.
 Red light is quickly filtered from water as depth increases and red light effectively never reaches the deep ocean.

 In the twilight zone, there are numerous animals that are black or red.
 At depth, these animals are not visible.
-The black animals absorb all colors of light available and the red animals appear black as well; there is no red light to reflect and their bodies absorb all other available wavelengths of light.
-Thus red and black animals predominate.
+The black animals absorb all colors of light available and the red animals appear black as well since there is no red light to reflect and their bodies absorb all other available wavelengths of light.
+Thus, in the deep ocean, red and black animals predominate.